sneha-balamurali/fpga/introduction/vivado_overview.md

 - `cfg/ports.tcl` brings these named ports into the block design so that you can connect them to logic.
 - `project/block_design.tcl` instantiates core blocks (e.g. the ZYNQ7 Processing System and utility buffers) and wires them together with the ports.
 - This allows Vivado to display clean block-level diagrams as shown above, while the `.xdc` and `.tcl` files ensure that the logical design aligns with the actual Red Pitaya hardware.
 - Below is a small exercpt from the `port.xdc` file which we will go through.
-But first we will look at the actual hardware to understand how it is all mapped. *No need to know this stuff in detail to do the projects, they are just there for understanding*
+But first we will look at the actual hardware to understand how it is all mapped.

 ### Block Schematic
 The below is explained in more detail in the [Red Pitaya](../introduction/red_pitaya.md) section which you can refer back to.
 We will mention it here again briefly because it is a simplified version of same system in the more detailed schematic we will use to explain pins and the constraints files.